EVmo, Inc. (OTCMKTS:YAYO) Short Interest Up 24.3% in September

-EVmo, Inc. (OTCMKTS:YAYO) was the recipient of a large increase in short interest in the month of September.
+EVmo, Inc. (OTCMKTS:YAYO) was the target of a large increase in short interest in September.
 As of September 30th, there was short interest totalling 23,500 shares, an increase of 24.3% from the September 15th total of 18,900 shares.
-Based on an average trading volume of 244,500 shares, the short-interest ratio is presently 0.1 days.
+Based on an average daily volume of 244,500 shares, the short-interest ratio is presently 0.1 days.

-EVmo (OTCMKTS:YAYO) last issued its earnings results on Tuesday, August 17th.
+EVmo (OTCMKTS:YAYO) last issued its quarterly earnings data on Tuesday, August 17th.
 The company reported ($0.05) EPS for the quarter.
+EVmo had a negative return on equity of 453.01% and a negative net margin of 78.72%.
 The firm had revenue of $2.65 million during the quarter.
-EVmo had a negative net margin of 78.72% and a negative return on equity of 453.01%.

 EVmo, Inc, through its subsidiaries, engages in the ridesharing and vehicle rental businesses in the United States.
 It operates Rideshare Platform, a peer-to-peer booking platform that rents passenger vehicles to self-employed ridesharing drivers; and manages a fleet of standard and electric passenger vehicles, and transit vans to be rented directly to drivers in the ridesharing and delivery economies through the Rideshare Platform.